-Typhlitis, also called caecitis or neutropaenic colitis, is a necrotising inflammatory condition which typically involves the caecum and, sometimes, can extend into the ascending colon or terminal ileum.
+Typhlitis, also called cecitis or neutropaenic colitis, is a necrotizing inflammatory condition which typically involves the cecum and, sometimes, can extend into the ascending colon or terminal ileum.

-Typhlitis was first described in children with leukaemia and severe neutropaenia (seen with an absolute neutrophil count < 1000 per microliter).
+Typhlitis was first described in children with leukemia and severe neutropaenia (seen with an absolute neutrophil count < 1000 per microliter).
 It most commonly occurs in immunocompromised patients, chemotherapy and steroid therapy patients including:

-Clinically, patients with typhlitis present with a mixture of localised and systemic symptoms including a fever, chills, nausea, vomiting, diarrhoea, abdominal pain, tenderness and a distended abdomen.
+Clinically, patients with typhlitis present with a mixture of localised and systemic symptoms including a fever, chills, nausea, vomiting, diarrhea, abdominal pain, tenderness and a distended abdomen.
 Peritoneal irritation and occult bloody stools may be present.
 Pain in the right lower quadrant may mimic appendicitis.

-The condition is characterised by intramural bacterial invasion without an inflammatory reaction.
+The condition is characterized by intramural bacterial invasion without an inflammatory reaction.
 This then leads to edematous thickening and induration of the cecal wall or other mural segments of the colon and distal small bowel.

 The exact cause is unknown but is believed due to a combination of ischemia, infection (especially with cytomegalovirus, Pseudomonas aeruginosa), mucosal hemorrhage, and perhaps neoplastic infiltration 1.

 Plain film findings are often non-specific.
-May show evidence of a small bowel obstruction (SBO), soft-tissue mass in right lower quadrant, thumbprinting due to bowel wall oedema intramural gas or bowel wall thickening.
+May show evidence of a small bowel obstruction (SBO), soft-tissue mass in right lower quadrant, thumbprinting due to bowel wall edema intramural gas or bowel wall thickening.